-Also, keep in mind that a young person getting into a new industry and an old person with years of experience are expected to have very different answers here.
+Also, keep in mind that young professionals getting into a new industry and an old person with years of experience are expected to have very different interview answers here.
 Be yourself.

-Here’s a very on-point example from the Muse:
+Here's a very on-point example answer from The Muse:

 There are a few good reasons why you should be interested in the position (no, money is not a good answer no matter how truthful it may be).

 Express interest in and knowledge of the company.
-Explain to the interviewer how you got really excited when you noticed a job listing from the company because you’ve been following them for a while and are really impressed by what they do.
+Explain to the interviewer or hiring manager how you got really excited when you noticed a job listing from the company because you've been following them for a while and are really impressed by what they do.